 JoAnn DeVries, formerly Coordinator for Collection Development and Management in Agricultural, Biological, and Environmental Sciences at the University of Minnesota, in recognition of her exceptional record of professional leadership, research and scholarship during 1991-2006.

 2005Toni Greider, Associate Dean for Research & Education for University of Kentucky Libraries, in recognition of her visionary leadership in establishing USAIN as a viable component of the national agricultural information community and her many contributions in the international information arena.

 James Horsfield (posthumously awarded), USDA economist instrumental in developing AgEcon Search.

 M. Kay Mowery, for her leadership and contributions to USAIN and to agricultural information in general.

 Pamela Q. J. Andre, former Director of the National Agricultural Library, for her outstanding efforts in areas such as the development of AgNIC, digital preservation, and international outreach.

-Allison Level received the Service to the Profession award at the 2016 USAIN conference at the University of Florida.
+Julie Kelly received the Service to the Profession award at the 2022 USAIN Virtual Conference.